IBVPD/Nuvi/app/Resources/doc/web.md

 2. Finding cases
 3. Creating cases
 4. Modifying cases
-5. Case completion flags

 Recent Cases list
 -----------------

 To view the list of cases, click **Data Entry** on the sidebar menu, and then **IBD** or **Rotavirus**.
 Cases are listed in descending order of creation; i.e. newest cases at the top.

-To view the details of a specific case in the list, click the eye icon [TODO: insert image] in the **Actions** column.

 Only cases that your user account has permission to access are included in the Recent Cases list.

-Your account permissions also determine which other buttons are displayed in the Actions column.
+**Actions buttons**

+To view the details of a specific case in the list, click the View icon [TODO: insert image] in the **Actions** column.
+To edit the case's epidemiology details or outcome, click the **Edit EPI** button [TODO: insert image] or **Edit Outcome** button [TODO: insert image], respectively.

+Your account permissions determine which other buttons, if any, are displayed in the **Actions** column.
+These additional buttons are displayed as either Add [TODO: insert image] or Edit [TODO: insert image] buttons, depending on whether or not the relevant details record already exists.
+Clicking an Add or Edit button in the **Actions** column takes you to an editing page for the indicated detail record of the case.
+For more information, see the **Modifying cases** section below.

+Note that if your browser screen is narrow, the Actions buttons may be combined into a single gear button [TODO: insert image].
+Click the gear button in order to see all the Actions buttons.

+Actions buttons also appear in the upper-right corner of case editing pages.
+A **List** button [TODO: insert image] is included here for returning to the cases list.

+**Case completion flags**

+The **Status** column displays green, orange, or red **EPI** and **LAB** flags.
+A green flag indicates that the associated epidemiology or lab details are complete and have passed error checks.
+An orange flag indicates that data is incomplete.
+A red flag indicates that the details record is not present or an error has been found.

 Finding cases
 -------------